Center for Student Success

 Tutoring is offered for a variety of subjects to all enrolled students.
 Depending on the course, we offer one-to-one and small group tutoring.

-The PASS program offers small group peer-led study sessions for multiple courses each semester.
-The sessions are led by students who have previously exceled in the course and have been selected and trained for the position.
-The PASS leader offers several study sessions weekly, permitting currently enrolled students to review content, ask questions, discuss issues, and employ effective studying strategies.
+The STAR program offers small group peer-led study sessions for multiple courses each semester.
+The sessions are led by students who have previously excelled in the course and have been selected and trained for the position.
+The STAR leader offers several study sessions weekly, permitting currently enrolled students to review content, ask questions, discuss issues, and employ effective studying strategies.

 Reading & Writing Lab